 - Floral pattern designed by Designer and Art Director, Jennica Atkinson

-- Blue-black, sky blue, red and cream floral pattern block printed by hand using natural, plant-based dyes - please note, due to the nature of hand blocking, pattern variations may occur and look different from the photos!
+- Blue-black background with a sky blue, red and cream floral pattern block printed by hand using natural, plant-based dyes - please note, due to the nature of hand blocking, pattern variations may occur and look different from the photos!

 - Puffed elastic peasant sleeves with ruffled trim